-Explicit instruction is also systematic: there is a carefully planned sequence for teaching that is constructed in a logical sequence from simple to complex objectives, commencing from the point at which the students are already competent.
+Explicit instruction is also systematic: there is a carefully planned sequence for teaching that is constructed in a logical sequence from simple to complex content and concepts, commencing from the point at which the students are already competent.

 Teaching has a powerful influence on student attainment, and different teaching approaches vary in their effectiveness.

 There are essentially two approaches to teaching.
-The first is ‘explicit’ or ‘direct’ — I tell you — and the second is ‘discovery’ or ‘inquiry’ — you find out for yourself.
+The first is ‘explicit’ or ‘direct’ — I tell you what you need to know— and the second is ‘discovery’ or ‘inquiry’ — you find out for yourself.

-These approaches are rarely used in their extreme forms, and in most classrooms there are degrees of explicit instruction through to degrees of discovery learning.
+These approaches are rarely used in their extreme forms, and in most classrooms there are degrees of explicit instruction through to degrees of inquiry learning.

 Direct Instruction (‘capital DI’) is sometimes confused with direct instruction (‘small di’).
 Direct Instruction is a specific teaching program whereas direct instruction is a general teaching method characterised by a set of structures and principles.